Jimbaran Fish Market: Pick Your Own Seafood Feast!

 Lobster | 400-500k IDR |

-Second Stop: The Nearby Warungs
+Second Stop: The Nearby Restaurants

-The street leading up to the fish market is lined with warungs where you can give your “catch” and have them marinate and cook it for you.
+The street leading up to the fish market is lined with warungs (restaurants) where you can give your “catch” and have them marinate and cook it for you.

 Which one to choose?

 I’d love to tell you the best warung but I’m afraid I can’t.
 They all look the same on the outside.
 The guys in front all ask you to dine at theirs.
-The cooking price per kilo is all the same (15.000 IDR per kilo).
+The cooking price per kilo is the same everywhere (15.000 IDR per kilo).

 The best thing you can do is look at the reviews on Google Maps.
 According to it, the one with the most stellar reviews is Bali Sea Beach House.

 Whichever you choose, you will have to give your bag of fresh seafood purchases to be weighed before you enter.
-You may get a choice of sambal (chili sauce) if they have more than 1.
+You may get a choice of sambal (chili sauce) if they offer more than 1.

 Third Stop: The Beach